apike/allenpike.com/_posts/2023-02-16-175b-parameter-goldfish-gpt.md

 Forget facts.
 Where we’re going, we don’t need facts.
 With more robust contexts and some good prompt engineering, GPT could become a gripping entertainer the likes of which you’ve never seen.

+*Update, Mar 2023: The following month, OpenAI released GPT-4 with support for up to 32K-token contexts and prices to match.
+I've written [more on the ramifications of that here](https://allenpike.com/2023/32k-of-context-in-your-pocket).
+I've also since learned about [LangChain](https://github.com/hwchase17/langchain), a framework for chaining together LLM calls do things such as giving the model a larger effective working memory beyond its immediate context, which may be interesting to folks investigating what large contexts can do for language models.*